Check here regularly for an updated list of our policies and FAQ.

 - All types of masks (full or partial) are strictly prohibited; you must not cover your face.

-- No use or possession of any illegal substances, narcotic, marijuana, or any other illegal drugs on the premises.
-Anyone found under the influence of the mentioned substances and drugs will be denied entrance into the event.
+- No use or possession of any illegal substances, narcotic or other illegal drugs will be allowed on the premises.
+Anyone found under the influence of the aforementioned substances and drugs will be denied entrance into the event.

 - No use or possession of an open can, bottle, or other receptacle containing any alcoholic beverages, except in areas specifically designated for the consumption of alcohol.